higherkindness/rules_scala/docs/scala.md

 # Generate local script to run tests
 $ bazel run --script_path=script :mytest

+# Run tests one at a time and see output as the tests run
+$ bazel test --test_output=streamed :mytest

+# Stop tests from being cached
+$ bazel test --nocache_test_results :mytest

+# Run tests multiple times to test stability
+$ bazel test --runs_per_test=100 :mytest
 ```

 The `isolation` parameter determines how tests are isolated from each other.